Origins of Dane Bank Green Space (2016)

 At a DBGS Special General Meeting in March 2019 the revised Constitution was agreed and a new DBGS Community Group Committee was elected.

 A New Vision

 The Community Group has adopted a new remit to promote and deliver the vision it has for improvement of the Windsor Road Fields.
-The Community Group wants to remain active and move forward with plans to protect the site, promote bio-diversity and introduce new activities that will benefit local schools, families and community groups.
+The Community Group will remain active and move forward with plans to protect the site, promote bio-diversity and introduce new activities that will benefit local schools, families and community groups.
 The intention is to focus on environmental awareness and education, health, welfare and wellbeing.

-The Community Group has been granted a Sublease by the DBGS Charity that has secured a 25-year Headlease from Tameside Council and is now working closely with the Dane Bank Angling Club, Tameside’s People 4 Wildlife Group and Kids Go Wild Forest School.
+The DBGS Community Group has been granted a Sublease by the DBGS Charity that has secured a 25-year Headlease from Tameside Council and is now working closely with the Dane Bank Angling Club, Tameside’s People 4 Wildlife Group and Kids Go Wild Forest School.
 The new partnership reflects common goals and environmental concerns and the four organisations will work together with the Charity to deliver their respective visions.